Dawn Staley: South Carolina Gamecocks (2008–present)

 Under Staley the program has captured nine SEC regular season championships, nine SEC tournament titles, six Final Fours, three NCAA national championships, twelve Sweet Sixteen appearances, five SEC player of the year awards and five SEC freshman of the year awards.
 Staley herself has been awarded SEC coach of the year five times.

 In 2020, Staley led the Gamecocks to a 32–1 season, winning yet another SEC regular season, and tournament championship.
 The Gamecocks finished #1 in both major polls before the NCAA tournament was cancelled.
 Staley swept the national coach of the year awards in 2020; she is the first person to win the Naismith award as a player and also as a coach.

 In 2021, Staley led her team to a third Final Four, before losing a controversial game to Stanford 66–65.
 Staley's Gamecocks signed the #1 class for the then-upcoming 2021–22 season.
 On October 15, 2021, Staley signed a seven-year, $22.4 million contract extension with South Carolina, making her the highest-paid Black college basketball coach in the country.

 In 2022 the Gamecocks were #1 in both polls for the entire season, they would go on to defeat 14 ranked teams, including Stanford, UConn, NC State, Oregon, Maryland, Duke, LSU, Tennessee and Georgia.
 In the NCAA tournament, the Gamecocks defeated Howard, Miami, North Carolina, Creighton, Louisville, and then UConn again to win a second national championship.
 Staley is the first coach to defeat Geno Auriemma, Tara VanDerveer and Kim Mulkey in the same season.
 Staley was again named Naismith Award winner, and coached the National Player of the Year Aliyah Boston.

 In 2022, following an alleged racist incident by a Brigham Young University fan against a member of the Duke women's volleyball team, Staley canceled the team's matchups against BYU in the 2022–23 and 2023–24 seasons.
 Despite an investigation that did not find evidence to corroborate the claim, Staley declined to reinstate the series.

 Staley won her 600th game on February 22, 2024, in 786 games (534 at South Carolina).

 In 2024, Staley guided the team to a perfect 38–0 season, winning their third national title.
 Staley won her fourth Naismith Coach of the Year Award.

+Staley was among 2025's 20 most admired leaders in sports, according to The New York Times (The Athletic).
+Eddie George described Staley as 'transcending' sports, noting, "the best leaders in every arena look to her for wisdom, perspective and guidance".